Santi Cazorla

-Santiago Cazorla González (/es/; (Note: In isolation, González is pronounced /es/.) born 13 December 1984) is a Spanish professional footballer who plays for La Liga club Oviedo.
-A former Spanish international, Cazorla operates primarily as an attacking midfielder, but also plays as a winger, central midfielder or as a deep-lying playmaker.
+Santiago Cazorla González (/es/; (Note: In isolation, González is pronounced /es/.) born 13 December 1984) is a Spanish former professional footballer.
+Cazorla operated primarily as an attacking midfielder, but also played as a winger, central midfielder or as a deep-lying playmaker.

 Cazorla began his professional career at Villarreal in 2003 after impressing as a youngster with Oviedo, his hometown club, where he was forced to leave due to Oviedo's poor financial situation.
 He continued his development at Villarreal before a short spell at partner club, Recreativo de Huelva.
 He was Recreativo Huelva's standout player in the 2006–07 La Liga season, contributing to their top-ten finish and being awarded Spain's Footballer of the Year.
 He returned to Villarreal for €1.2 million the following season, becoming a key contributor to the side, regularly being named in the La Liga Team of the Season.
 In 2011, Cazorla moved to Málaga in a club-record €21 million deal, where he gained a reputation for his speed, shooting accuracy, capacity to change the rhythm of gameplay, and excellent close control.

 After the 2011–12 season, coupled with Málaga's perilous financial situation, Cazorla moved to Premier League side Arsenal for a fee of £10 million, where he became a core component to the team in his first year at the club, registering thirteen assists, after which he was voted Arsenal Player of the Season, as well as becoming ranked one of the best footballers in Europe.
 Cazorla was integral in ending the club's nine-year trophy drought, scoring a crucial free-kick en route to winning the FA Cup final in 2014.
 Injuries plagued his latter years with Arsenal.
 In 2018, Cazorla returned to Villarreal; in his two seasons, he recorded his highest appearance, league goals and assist count since 2015.
 In 2020, he signed for Qatari club Al Sadd.

 Having been strongly linked to Oviedo, as both a lifelong fan, and having bought a significant stake in the club to save it from bankruptcy in 2012, he returned in 2023 on the lowest financial contract possible as to help the club.
 He played a significant role in the club's return to the La Liga after 24 years in 2025.

 Cazorla made his senior debut for Spain in a victory against Peru in May 2008, and was a semi-regular participant in the nation's triumphs at UEFA Euro 2008 and Euro 2012, as well as featuring at the 2014 FIFA World Cup.
 He scored his first international goal in a friendly match against Chile, and went on to amass 81 appearances and 15 goals for the national side.